-GALI plans to release one major publication each spring focused on the impact of acceleration on early stage ventures.
-The team will also produce shorter reports and data summaries throughout the year.
+GALI releases one major publication each spring focused on the impact of acceleration on early-stage ventures.
+The team also produces shorter reports and data summaries throughout the year.
 In addition to our own research, we actively encourage others to publish original research using this data.
 You can request the full data set here.

-Find in-depth explorations of data on early stage entrepreneurship and accelerator effectiveness in GALI publications.
+Find in-depth explorations of data on early-stage entrepreneurship and accelerator effectiveness in GALI publications.

-19 Publications found
+33 Publications found

 This data summary includes information from 843 ventures operating in Brazil, contributed by 35 accelerator programs.

 With the support of the Australian Government, GALI is working to increase understanding of acceleration and early stage ventures in Asia-Pacific.
 This data summary includes information from 845 ventures operating in Asia-Pacific, contributed by 71 accelerator programs.

 With the support of Citibanamex, GALI is working to increase understanding of acceleration and early stage ventures in Central America.
 This data summary includes information from 812 ventures operating in Central America, contributed by 56 accelerator programs.

 This methods brief provides guidance for practitioners interested in assessing the value for money of acceleration programs.
 Accelerators and funders can use this guide to understand their options for assessing value for money and to consider how they could incorporate this concept into their data collection and program assessments.

 This knowledge brief seeks to capture information about incubators and accelerators in Nigeria and how they support youth-led enterprises.
 The brief was developed using Global Accelerator Learning Initiative (GALI) data alongside interviews and stakeholder meetings held in Lagos and Abuja with support from Oxfam in Nigeria.